|

 ensure that nothing in the family ever degenerates into child abuse or domestic

-violence; if it does, then you must seek protection immediately, calling
+violence; if it does, then seek protection immediately, calling the police

 For more information about child